 Both the ’77 (non-A model) and ’88 use a similar tuning “link” arrangement in the receiver RF amp antenna and mixer (RF amp collector) circuits.
 These enable the wider band tuning range by adding small, fixed capacitors into the tuned circuits.
-They also use links to add additional variable capacitors in the PA stage tuned circuits to operate at the low end of the tuning range.
+The TRC-88 also uses moveable links to add/subtract inductance in the PA tuning inductor as needed to enable the wide tuning range.

 Above: The TRC-88 receiver RF/Mixer PCB on the right illustrating the tuning links to insert additional fixed capacitance into the circuits for lower frequencies.
-(That receiver RF/Mixer PC board looks to be the same as the one in the original, TRC-77 “non-A” sets.)
+(That receiver RF/Mixer PC board is the same as the one in the original, TRC-77 “non-A” sets.)
 The TRC-88 IF/AF PC board is marked RT-665 ( ) TRC-88 and is therefore different.
 The RF/Mixer PC circuit includes a cylindrical IF “ladder filter”, probably a mechanical type.
 It is in the receive path on both CW and SSB operation.
-The two sets diverge markedly from there.)
+The two sets diverge markedly from there.

-Below: The transmitter oscillator, driver, power amplifier and HV power supply are on the left, additional tuning links are under the hinged HVPS cover.
+Below: The transmitter oscillator, driver, power amplifier and HV power supply are on the left; additional PA tuning links are under the hinged HVPS cover.

 Above: The adjustments in the upper left corner are for the TX crystal oscillator and buffer/driver stage tuning.
 The PA driver transistor has the round heat sink on it, the 2E24 PA tube is shielded with a black IERC-type heat sink.
 That tap on the PA tank coil is somewhat mysterious.

 The TRC-88 uses TX and RX crystals in HC-6/U packages and dedicated ceramic sockets versus the larger FT-243 holder sockets and adapters seen in the ’77.
 Conserves space.
-Like the TRC-77, the ’88 will operate with FT-243 crystals in the receiver (455 kc IF) but it also will not operate with them in the transmitter oscillator.
+Like the TRC-77, the ’88 will operate with FT-243 crystals in the receiver (455 kc IF, Low side injection) but it also will not operate with them in the transmitter oscillator.
 The plot thickens.